mayukhmondal/ABC-DLS/README.md

 python src/Run_ParamsEstimation.py --help
 ```

 For Model selection and for parameters estimation respectively.
-For more information please see examples/Examples.md

 The first time you run it will also try to install abc from r package manager (automatically).
+Please see examples/Examples.md for a detailed guide how to use the codes.
 ## Contact
 The code is maintained by Dr. Mayukh Mondal.
 In case you need further assistance please contact <mondal.mayukh@gmail.com>